When more threads make things worse

 When I shared this example online, someone replied with a perspective that perfectly sums up the broader lesson:

-ā€œIt’s a valid example.
+“It’s a valid example.
 Generally, you have to degrade concurrency to escape the trap.
-For example, there’s an old concept called an ā€˜escalating lock manager’ that tries to prevent this.
+For example, there’s an old concept called an ‘escalating lock manager’ that tries to prevent this.
 A different approach I’ve used more recently is to always include both a priority indicator and a retry count on each transaction.
-These hints allow the transaction manager to automatically degrade concurrency when it detects this scenario—for example, delaying other commits in the presence of a serial offender.ā€
+These hints allow the transaction manager to automatically degrade concurrency when it detects this scenario—for example, delaying other commits in the presence of a serial offender.”

-This emphasizes the point: whether implementing back-off, introducing priority hints, or using more advanced transaction management techniques, the key to escaping a livelock is controlled degradation of concurrency.
+Whether implementing back-off, introducing priority hints, or using more advanced transaction management techniques, the key to escaping a livelock is controlled degradation of concurrency.
 If every thread continues to fight at full speed, the system remains trapped in a cycle of unproductive work.

 Final Thoughts

 Before reading The Art of Multiprocessor Programming and engaging online, it wouldn’t have been clear to call this a livelock.
 The retry loop wasn’t infinite, and progress was happening, just very slowly.
+Now it’s clear to me, this example fits the livelock description, and the only way to escape the trap is to degrade concurrency, rather than throwing more concurrency at the problem.